Professional Photography is Expensive — and It’s Worth It: Part 2

 PRG photographer Laura Pedrick says, “I keep a pretty low production/ low tech presence when I photograph a school which enables me to be unobtrusive, very mobile and responsive to real life moments in the classroom and around campus.
 It's how I like to work — quietly.
 It also keeps my fees relatively low compared to many photographers in this industry.”

-Let’s pause for a second to look at some more images that would look a bit different had you taken them, as we did in Part 1.
+Let’s pause for a second to look at some more images that would look a bit different if had you taken them, as we did in Part 1.

 Friendship